ea225mw/1dv610-lab-3-app/README.md

 ## Vision

 The idea with String Works Editor is that the user should be able to write or paste a text in a textarea and be able to see statistics about the text in real time, such as shortest and longest words, most frequently used letter and number of words.
-The editor also offers visualization of these words and letters through color marking in the text.
 The application can also sort all words alphabetically in both ascending and descending order.
+The editor should also offer visualization of these words and letters through color marking in the text.

 ## Requirements